chirgjn/babitz-frontend/CONTRIBUTING.md

 ## Naming

-Lowercase is preferred for folder and file names, one exception to this is Files which represent the React components, for which Capitalized is preferred.
-[Examples for Naming Coventions](https://github.com/vercel/next.js/tree/canary/examples)
+- Lowercase is preferred for folder and file names.
+- One exception is, files which represent React components, for which PascalCace is preferred.
+Here are [some examples](https://github.com/vercel/next.js/tree/canary/examples).

-## Routing in Nextjs
+## Routing

-You can refer this link to better understand routing in nextjs.
-[Routing](https://nextjs.org/docs/routing/introduction)
+Please refer to the [Next.js routing documentation](https://nextjs.org/docs/routing/introduction)

 ## Styles

-- `components` will contain reusable UI component for eg. `Button`, `Input` etc.
+- The `components` folder will contain reusable UI component for eg. `Button`, `Input` etc.
-- If a style is specific only to the component, and cannot be used anywhere else, use inline styling using styled-components.
+- If a style is specific only to the component, and cannot be used anywhere else, use styled-components to style the same.
-- All CSS should be used with styled-components and bootstrap.
+- All CSS should be used with styled-components.

 ## Testing

 - Write unit tests using jest in the __test__ folder.
 - Write integration test using cypress in cypress/integration folder.
-[How to write cypress tests](https://docs.cypress.io/guides/getting-started/writing-your-first-test#Add-a-test-file)
-- Make sure you cover at least 50% of the test-case scenario.
+If you're unfamiliar with cypress, the "[writing your first test](https://docs.cypress.io/guides/getting-started/writing-your-first-test#Add-a-test-file)" guide is a good place to start.
+- The project imposes a minimum coverage of 50%.
 - You can generate "test coverage" for modified files using the `npm run test:coverage` command.
-- You can set threshold for test coverage inside jest configuration.
-[Jest Coverage Threshold](https://jestjs.io/docs/configuration#coveragethreshold-object)
+- You can check if your test coverage meets the required test coverage by `npm run coverage:report` command.